jonasgwt/ChargeEV/README.md

 <!-- Deviations from initial plan -->
 ## Changes from initial plan

-<p>While we initially wanted to use our backend with MySQL, we found that Firebase suited our backend better as it allowed for user authentication and also data storage </p>
+While we initially wanted to use our backend with MySQL, we found that Firebase suited our backend better as it allowed for user authentication and also data storage

 We also decided to add a telegram bot to value add to our product.
 The FAQ were generated from feedback during our initial round of UAT.

 We have also decided to not support android devices.
 Although basic functionality is available on android devices, there are many styling issues that we were not able to fix, as it would entail a significant redesign.
 You can read more in the challenges section point 5.